jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 approach.
 Then, the second part will be some of my tips for creating excellent support resources.

-So the big benefits: lifting heavy ass weights creates badass users, helps us connect with them at scale, and also helps us build incredibly talented teams.
+So a high-level view the big benefits: lifting heavy ass weights creates badass users, it helps us connect with them at scale, and also helps us build incredibly talented teams.

 So let's get started with creating badass users.